juanmacedoal/gateway/readme.md

 Run with spring.profiles.active=def to run the microservice stand-alone

-Run with spring.profiles.active=loc with cloud configuration, discovery service and vac-logger
+Run with spring.profiles.active=loc with cloud configuration, discovery service and logger

 Run with spring.profiles.active=dev